emmajanedrews/base-template/_posts/2017-11-29-homebuyers-are-feeling-optimistic.md

 If you’re thinking about buying or selling a home, click the links above to search for homes on the MLS or find out how much your home is currently worth.

-And if you have any questions about the (area) real estate market, whether you're thinking of selling or buying, give me a call at (phone).
+And if you have any questions about the Raleigh real estate market, whether you're thinking of selling or buying, give me a call.
 I'm here to help.
 I look forward to hearing from you soon.